-Many elders suffer foot care disorders that lead to pain and reduced mobility, independence and quality of life.
+Many seniors suffer foot care disorders that lead to pain and reduced mobility, independence and quality of life.
 They are often not mobile or flexible enough to address their own foot care and require professional nurses to manage foot problems.

-Meet our Nurses
+Meet the Nurses

 Erica Bee, LPN, CFCS, M.Ed

 My interest in foot care began back in 1987 in upstate New York trimming sheep, cows and horses’ hooves on our family farm.
 It was an easy, natural step to humans – “they don’t kick as hard and most of the time, they smell better.”
 When I returned to my roots in Washington, I added certified Foot Care Nurse to my list of credentials.
 I started my own business, Footcare with a Heart, expanding mobile services in people’s homes.